kortina/sq/README.md

 ### sq_pg docker container

-Runs `postgres:9.5.23` in docker and fwds host port `54325` to container port `5432`, ie, you can connect to the docker postgres instance on mac port `54325` from Posticco or DaVinci.
+Runs `postgres:9.5.23` in docker and forwards host port `54325` to container port `5432`, ie, you can connect to the docker postgres instance on mac port `54325` from Postico or DaVinci.
 See `docker-compose.yml` for the rest of the db config.

 ### sq_tf docker container